Discriminative Models Can Still Outperform Generative Models in Aspect Based Sentiment Analysis: Conclusions

-In this work, we compared two types of ABSA models in terms of performance differences \dhruv{by considering a state-of-the-art model for each type as a representative}.
-We compared those models across languages and domains.
-Previous studies showed that generative models achieve higher results than the discriminative ones across almost all the available English ABSA datasets.
-However, the results in our study demonstrated that generative models \dhruv{can} perform worse than the discriminative ones in almost all of the proposed scenarios, namely, cross-lingual, cross-domain, and cross- lingual and domain. \dhruv{We conduct an error analysis to understand the scenarios where the models fail in Appendix \ref{error_analysis}.}
+In this work, we compared two ABSA model types (discriminative and generative) in terms of performance differences by considering a state-of-the-art model for each model type as a representative.
+We reasoned about these differences in a manner generalizable to discriminative and generative ABSA model types, and not specific to their representative models.
+Previous studies showed that generative models achieve higher results than the discriminative ones across almost all English ABSA datasets.
+However, the results in our study demonstrated that generative models can perform worse than the discriminative ones in many of the proposed scenarios, namely, cross-lingual, cross-domain, and cross-lingual and domain.
+These results argue against adopting generative models as the defacto standard for all ABSA tasks as discriminative models are more accurate in some settings.

-We experimented with datasets from three languages, and from three different domains.
-Briefly, the results showed that generative models \dhruv{can be} more language and domain sensitive. \dhruv{Generative models have a challenging task: they must learn a joint probability over all words.
-This is in contrast to discriminative models which need only learn a small set of decision boundaries.} Generative models sample words from the entire data distribution and might be more sensitive to the training data size compared to discriminative models which classify only the words in the original sentence. \dhruv{This intuition is supported by existing literature \cite{ng2002discriminative}}.
-Given that we have only 857 instances for training, the generative model did not generalize as good as the discriminative in the other domains or languages. \dhruv{Additionally, it is possible that the evaluation process is very strict and hurts the generative model (see Appendix \ref{apndx:preprocessing}).}

-The generative model outperformed the discriminative model in only \dhruv{one} English mono-lingual experiment, perhaps due to a favourable bias in the mT5 model towards the English language.
-Recent studies showed that Multilingual encoder-decoder transformers do not perform well in languages other than English~\cite{tang2020multilingual,fan2021beyond}. \dhruv{Notably, we see that the discriminative model does better on English monolingual in-domain cases of Lap14$_{en}$ (contrary to \citet{zhang-etal-2021-towards-generative}) and MAMS$_{en}$.
-We attribute this apparent contradiction for Lap14$_{en}$ to the different evaluation technique and the multilingual encoder variant.
-Moreover, in case of MAMS$_{en}$, a small sized training dataset could have had adverse effects since it is a challenging dataset.}

-Another reason for the variation in results could be that each model uses a different encoder.
-The discriminative model uses \dhruv{mBERT} encoder whereas the generative one uses an mT5 encoder. \dhruv{We do not make the encoders consistent in the models to avoid making drastic changes to ABSA models with proven good performance in the literature}.
-Nevertheless, our results are a useful comparison of \dhruv{generative and discriminative model types since we compare their state-of-the-art representatives to draw conclusions on why generative models are not always preferable}.

-Considering the random selection baseline in our experiments, we can conclude that generative models are capable of generating correct aspects and polarities.
-The results showed that the generative model, in the worst case (training on Lap14$_{En}$ and testing on MAMS$_{En}$), performs better than the random baseline by 8\% F1.
-On the other hand, the discriminative model in the worst case (training on Rest16$_{Ru}$ and testing on Lap14$_{En}$), performed better than the random baseline by 25\% F1.